potassco/clingo/INSTALL.md

 ## Build Options

-To get an overview over the variables that can be set for building gringo/clingo run `cmake -LH` or `cmake -LAH`.
-The latter also prints important cmake specific configuration variables.
+Cmake's `-L` option can be used to get an overview over the variables that can be set for building gringo/clingo.
+To get gringo/clingo specific options, run

+    cmake -H<SOURCE_DIR> -B<BUILD_DIR> -DCMAKE_BUILD_TYPE=Release -LH

+or, to also print important cmake specific configuration variables

+    cmake -H<SOURCE_DIR> -B<BUILD_DIR> -DCMAKE_BUILD_TYPE=Release -LAH

 Options and variables can be passed to cmake on the command line using `-D<VARIABLE>=<VALUE>` or by editing `<BUILD_DIR>/CMakeCache.txt` after running cmake.